Skip to main content

 This section contains the encoded r and s values of the ECDSA signature.
 They are encoded as described in Section 5.2.

-3.4 nanotdf Types
+3.4 Types

 3.4.1 Resource Locator

-The Resource Locator is a way for the nanotdf to represent references to external resources in as succinct a format as possible.
+The Resource Locator is a way for the NanoTDF to represent references to external resources in as succinct a format as possible.

 SectionMinimum Length (B)Maximum Length (B)